Featured Volunteer - Garrett Johnson

 Personal trainer Garrett Johnson has been volunteering with the program since 2012.
 As our Aboriginal Youth First volunteer fitness instructor, he's made lasting impressions on both youth and programming through the years.

 Garrett leads group fitness training, teaches youth exercises, readily shares his knowledge, and answers questions about leading a healthy lifestyle.
 And through it all, he's empowered youth with the knowledge and the confidence to be more active, grow as athletes, and to share their own knowledge and passion with other youth.

 Thanks to Garrett's dedication to making fitness more accessible to youth, UNYA's Aboriginal Youth First Sports and Rec program now features youth-led fitness programming.

-Garrett connected with UNYA when he started the Fitness Knowledge Initiative.
-This initiative provided volunteer experience to personal trainers interested in providing professional fitness expertise to people who would otherwise face barriers to participation.
-He brought this passion and dedication to helping others to his volunteer work with UNYA's Aboriginal Youth First Sports and Rec program, where youth eagerly emulate the energy he brings to the space.
+Garrett first connected with UNYA when he started the Fitness Knowledge Initiative.
+Fitness Knowledge Initiative provided volunteer experience to personal trainers interested in helping people who would otherwise face barriers to participation.

-One of his main objectives is to make fitness more accessible by sharing exercises that can be done with little or no equipment, while helping youth build a strong knowledge base about doing exercises with correct form, identifying what muscle groups they are working, and understanding the importance behind each exercise.
+One of Garrett's main objectives is to make fitness more accessible.
+He shares exercises that can be done with little or no equipment, and helps youth build a strong knowledge base about doing exercises with correct form, identifying what muscle groups they are working, and understanding the importance behind each exercise.

-Ultimately, youth take away this knowledge, able to continue working out independently.
-Aboriginal Youth First Sports and Rec now features programming designated as Youth-Led Fitness, where youth direct their own workout routine for the night, with some of the more experienced participants stepping into leadership roles themselves, running group fitness for peers.
+Youth take away this knowledge, empowered to continue working out independently.
+Aboriginal Youth First Sports and Rec now regularly features Youth-Led Fitness programming: youth direct their own workout routine for the night, and some of the more experienced participants step into leadership roles themselves, running group fitness for peers.